 Toxins in Garden Hose

-In a study conducted on about 200 garden hose in America, it has been found out that there are several toxins present.
+In a study conducted on about 200 garden hoses in America, it was found that there are several toxins present.
 There were toxins such as bromine, lead, phthalates, and antimony in PVC hoses.
 Meanwhile, non-PVC hoses do not contain these kinds of chemicals.

 Here are some more chemicals in the garden hose:

-BPA: Garden hose can contain BPA, which is typically found in plastic wares.
-According to studies, BPA can affect one’s health.
-For example, it can cause the rising of blood pressure.
-This is because when the plastic wares were left under the sun's heat, they can react with it.
+BPA: Garden hoses can contain BPA, typically found in plastic wares.
+Studies have shown that BPA can affect one’s health, raising blood pressure.
+Plastic wares can react with BPA when left in the sun's heat.
 This is one of the reasons why many products nowadays are BPA-free, and people patronize them.

-As such, if you left your garden hose under the sun, the water inside might react with the hose and become contaminated with BPA.
+If you leave your garden hose under the sun, the water inside might react with the hose and become contaminated with BPA.

-Lead: According to a study done by the Ecology Center, Ann Arbor, Michigan, there are high levels of lead that exceed the standard set by the Safe Water Drinking Act.
-Some of the hoses have more than 100 ppm of lead.
-Even tiny amounts of lead can be dangerous to your health, and there is no safe limit for it.
+Lead: According to a study by the Ecology Center in Ann Arbor, Michigan, the hoses have high levels of lead that exceed the standard set by the Safe Water Drinking Act.
+Some have more than 100 ppm of lead.
+Even tiny amounts of lead can be dangerous to your health, and there is no safe limit.

-Phthalates: Phthalates are chemicals that are added to cosmetics and plastics to make them flexible and soft.
-This chemical can damage the endocrine system, lower intelligence, and behavioral changes.
-It can also cause hormonal imbalance and sterility in men.
-About 75% of PVC hoses have phthalates, and some of the drinking water hoses contain this chemical.
+Phthalates: Phthalates are chemicals added to cosmetics and plastics to make them flexible and soft.
+They can damage the endocrine system, lower intelligence, and cause behavioral changes.
+They can also cause hormonal imbalance and sterility in men.
+About 75% of PVC hoses contain phthalates; some drinking water hoses also contain this chemical.

-Moreover, it is not just the garden hose that is toxic.
+Moreover, not only the garden hose is toxic.
 Sometimes, the metal fixtures on hoses do not adhere to the standards set by authorities.
-In this case, even if the hose is safe, the connectors might add contamination to the water.
+In this case, the connectors might contaminate the water even if the hose is safe.

 Outside Water is Unmonitored for Cleanliness

-Indeed, the pipes and the fittings are standardized to produce safe drinking material in your home.
-However, the pipes supplying the outside water plus the hose can be full of bacteria and molds.
+Indeed, the pipes and fittings are standardized to produce safe drinking water in your home.
+However, the pipes supplying the outside water and the hose can contain bacteria and mold.

-The Environmental Protection Agency (EPA) monitors drinking water supply through the Safe Drinking Water Act.
-The agency takes samples at regular intervals and tests them for impurities or the presence of chemicals.
+The Environmental Protection Agency (EPA) monitors the drinking water supply through the Safe Drinking Water Act.
+The agency regularly takes samples and tests them for impurities or chemicals.

 They check the water from the source and the one that goes through the household pipes.
 Sometimes, they don’t check the outside tap anymore.
-Although the water leaves the plant perfectly safe, the water can become contaminated if it travels through unsafe pipes or fittings.
+Although the water leaves the plant perfectly safe, it can become contaminated if it travels through unsafe pipes or fittings.

-Most people do not disinfect their outside taps anymore since they use them to water the plants and clean their cars.
-As such, the bacteria and germs might multiply and cause problems in the long run.
+Most people no longer disinfect their outside taps, as they use them to water their plants and clean their cars.
+As such, bacteria and germs might multiply and cause problems in the long run.

 Effects of Unclean Garden Hose